Keeping your finances in check is critical for any business.

 Record all financial transactions in and out of business accounts.

-One of the fundamental jobs a bookkeeper does is to ensure a proper record of all money that goes into business accounts and all money that goes out.
+One of the fundamental jobs a bookkeeper does is to ensure a proper record of all the money that goes into business accounts and all the money that goes out.

-Every payment a business makes and every bit of income they receive should be appropriately registered on the books for use in tax season.
+Every payment a business makes and every bit of income they receive should be appropriately registered on the books for use during tax season.

 Produce monthly reports

-Monthly reports offer a snapshot into the current state of business finances.
+Monthly reports offer a snapshot of the current state of business finances.

-This is integral for other business operations and planning, allowing owners and managers to see at a glance how well their company is doing month-on-month.
+This is integral to other business operations and planning, allowing owners and managers to see at a glance how well their company is doing month-on-month.